jeremymeadows/pyshell/README.md

 }

 try:
-    # if the docker package is installed, add completions to the container's names
+    # if the docker package is installed, add completions to the container names
     import docker

     client = docker.from_env()